G0PLY/DCLXVI/README.md

 Removed item drop on death (multiplayer),

-Removed gold dropped on death (multiplayer)
+Removed half gold dropped on death (multiplayer)

-Monsters are more difficult in multiplayer vs singleplayer.
+Monsters more difficult in multiplayer vs singleplayer.

 --------------------------------------------------------------------------------------------------
 Using devilution-0.4
 =======

 For more information or more detailed instructions on installing. https://github.com/diasurgical/devilution